Skip to main content

 Pharmacological Strategies for HPG Axis Reactivation

-The use of (PCT) or restart protocols is an application of clinical pharmacology to mitigate the severity and duration of the withdrawal period.
+The use of post-cycle therapy (PCT) or restart protocols is an application of clinical pharmacology to mitigate the severity and duration of the withdrawal period.
 The goal is to actively stimulate the HPG axis rather than passively wait for its spontaneous recovery.
 The choice of agents is based on their mechanism of action within the neuroendocrine feedback loop.

 The table below provides a detailed breakdown of the primary agents used in restart protocols.